-The following table sets forth (i) the historical combined capitalization of our predecessor as of September 30, 2016 and (ii) our unaudited pro forma capitalization as of September 30, 2016, adjusted to give effect to this offering, the concurrent iStar placement and the formation transactions, and the use of the net proceeds from this offering and the concurrent iStar placement as set forth in "Use of Proceeds."
+The following table sets forth (i) the historical combined capitalization of our predecessor as of March 31, 2017 and (ii) our unaudited pro forma capitalization as of March 31, 2017, adjusted to give effect to this offering, the concurrent iStar placement and the formation transactions, and the use of the net proceeds from this offering and the concurrent iStar placement as set forth in "Use of Proceeds."
 You should read this table in conjunction with "Use of Proceeds," "Selected Historical Combined and Unaudited Pro Forma Financial and Other Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" and our unaudited pro forma financial statements and related notes and the combined financial statements and related notes of our predecessor appearing elsewhere in this prospectus.

-Pred Hist Con (ar of Septembe ecessor orical abined mounts in th xcept share share da (unaudit Pro Forma nousands, and per nta)
+Pred Hist Con (a: as of March ecessor torical nbined mounts in the except share share de (unaudi Pro Forma housands, and per ata)

 Cash and cash equivalents \$ \$

-Debt
+Debt -

-New revolving credit facility(1)
+New revolving credit facility(1) \$ \$ -

+Initial portfolio financing 2 19,691 227,415

-Predecessor equity / Stockholders' equity (deficit)
+Predecessor equity / Stockholders' equity

-Predecessor equity (deficit) \$ 1 47,611
+Predecessor equity ((65,547)

-Preferred stock, \$0.01 par value per share, 50,000,000 shares authorized, none issued or outstanding
+Preferred stock, \$0.01 par value per share, 50,000,000 shares authorized, none

+issued or outstanding

-Common stock, \$0.01 par value per share, 400,000,000 shares authorized, 0 and shares issued and outstanding on a historical combined basis before this offering and on a pro forma basis, respectively(2)
+Common stock, \$0.01 par value per share, 400,000,000 shares authorized, 0 and shares issued and outstanding on a historical combined basis

+before this offering and on a pro forma basis, respectively(2)

 Additional paid in capital

-Total equity (deficit) 1 47,611
+Total equity (65,547)

-Total capitalization \$ 1 47,611 \$
+Total capitalization \$ 1 54,144

-(1) We expect to enter into a new \$ million revolving credit facility upon completion of this offering.
+(1) We expect to enter into a new \$300 million revolving credit facility upon completion of this offering.
 We expect the new revolving credit facility will be undrawn upon completion of this offering.

-(2) The common stock outstanding as shown includes shares of our common stock to be issued in this offering, the concurrent iStar placement and the formation transactions and shares of our common stock to be issued to our independent director when they join our board of directors, and excludes (i) shares of our common stock issuable upon exercise of the underwriters' option to purchase up to additional shares of our common stock and (ii) additional shares of our common stock available for future issuance under our 2017 equity incentive plan.
+(2) The common stock outstanding as shown includes shares of our common stock to be issued in this offering, the concurrent iStar placement and the formation transactions and shares of our common stock to be issued to our directors who are not officers or employees of our manager or iStar at the closing of this offering, and excludes (i) shares of our common stock issuable upon exercise of the underwriters' option to purchase up to additional shares of our common stock and